 Instead, spend a lot of time searching for suppliers on Google and supplier directories and don’t take this decision lightly.

-Salehoo is one directory you can use, as it clearly tells you which suppliers allow dropshipping and where they let you sell their products.
+Salehoo is one directory you can use, as it clearly tells you which suppliers allow dropshipping and whether they work as Amazon dropshipping suppliers.

 Focus On Less-Common Products